csebooks/ds-algorithms/content.en/priority-queues-heaps/_index.md

 d.
 Are any of these strategies enhanced by presorting the items by weight?

-6.35 Suppose we want to add the decrease\_all\_keys( ) operation to the heap repertoire.
-The result of this operation is that all keys in the heap have their value decreased by an amount

-.
-For the heap implementation of your choice, explain the necessary modifications so that all other operations retain their running times and decrease\_all\_keys runs in O(1).
+6.35 Suppose we want to add the decrease_all_keys( ) operation to the heap repertoire.
+The result of this operation is that all keys in the heap have their value decreased by an amount.
+For the heap implementation of your choice, explain the necessary modifications so that all other operations retain their running times and decrease_all_keys runs in O(1).

 6.36 Which of the two selection algorithms has the better time bound?